How to Apply

 On the trip, you will help with meal preparation, camp set-up and other duties.
 Meals are local, organic and meatless where possible.
 We practice no trace camping.
 Drugs, alcohol and smoking are not permitted.

-Only 10 applicants accepted.
+A maximum of 10 applicants are accepted.

 Application Deadline: April 30th, 2017